motion/orbit/plan.md

 ## what we are

-"intranet meets operating system for your company"
+"intranet / operating system for your company"

 nearest neighbors: